FASTAptamer/FASTAptamer/README.txt

 VIII.
 Version History

+Version 1.0.8 - Released June 17th, 2015
+Optional uniqueness labels now in format like ">1121(36)-Reads-RPM", where "36" makes it unique.
+It was previously like ">1121-READS-RPM-36".

 Version 1.0.7 - Released June 8th, 2015
 Modified fastaptamer_compare to handle optional uniqueness labels in sequence I- Ds.
 Added test for fastaptamer_compare.